 Federal law prohibits you from facing repercussions due to reporting the harassment.
 If you feel comfortable, you can report the harassment at your workplace according to the guidelines laid out in your employee handbook.
 If your office does not have workplace harassment reporting guidelines, or if you do not feel comfortable reporting the issue at work, you may report harassment directly to the U.S. Equal Employment Opportunity Commission.

-It’s also important that you meet with employment attorney who can guide you when it comes to reporting your harassment.
+It’s also important that you meet with a qualified San Francisco employment attorney who can guide you when it comes to reporting your harassment.
 An employment attorney understands that these types of situations can be very sensitive.
 They’ll advise you as to how you should proceed.
 For example, in some cases, filing charges may be necessary.
 An attorney can help you.
 Remember to reach out as soon as possible to get the assistance you need and the care you deserve.